 Check out Chaotically Creative for the whole project, including what to buy and how to put them together.Continue to 5 of 6 below.

 If you're looking to strike a more bohemian vibe in your home, you can use two inexpensive plant hangers placed on either side of your window, then drape a 'window scarf' between them as a decorative accent around the frame of your window.
 Just be sure to use a long swath of fabric and not an actual curtain, so you can have the right weight and length for this look.

 06 of 06

-Don't want to put holes in the wall?
+Looking for a truly budget option that's perfect for bathrooms or spaces where you won't need or want to move the curtain?
+Hesitant to put holes in the wall?
+Then this DIY curtain idea is for you.
 Apply 3M hooks or self-adhesive towel hooks above your window (these can be found for as little as $2.97 for a pack of four), then attach curtain panels to ring clips and hang the clips from the towel hooks.
 If your curtains are tab-top, you could skip the ring clips altogether.

 Take a closer look a how to pull off this project in a stylish way on the blog Debbie Doo's.